EXPLORING

 In terms of religion, philosophy, and worldviews, British society is going through a profound change:

-- Far more people say they do not belong to any religion.
+• Far more people say they do not belong to any religion.
 The British Social Attitudes survey has been run annually since 1983.
-When asked ‘Which religion or denomination do you consider yourself as belonging to?’ in 1983, 32% of people said they did not belong to a religion.
+When asked ‘Which religion or denomination do you consider yourself as belonging to?’ in 1983, 32% of people said they did not consider themselves as belonging to a religion.
 Since 2016, it has been over 50% – a change that is even more pronounced in younger people.

-- The mix and religiosity of those who do say they belong to a religion is changing.
-There are now many fewer Anglicans (down from 40% in 1983 to 14% in 2016-18, with a weighting towards older age groups).
-The population of Catholics has declined much more slowly, mainly as a result of immigration, to around 8% in 2016-18.
-The big growth has been in the number of Pentecostals and other non-denominational Christians (3% in 1983, but now around the same as Anglicans).
-The proportion of people identifying with non-Christian religions has also grown (3% in 1983, 8% in 2016-18, weighted towards younger age groups).
-This includes around 5% who are Muslim, with a big diversity of types of Islam, reflecting both their varied origins and global trends.
+• The mix and religiosity of those who do say they belong to a religion is changing.
+There are now many fewer Anglicans (down from 40% in 1983 to 12-13% by the early 2020s, with a weighting towards older age groups pointing to continued decline).
+The population of Catholics has declined more slowly, to around 8% by the early 2020s.
+And there has been growth in the number of other types of Christians (around 16% in the early 1980s to over 20% now, well exceeding the number of Anglicans).
+While traditional nonconformist sects such as Methodists have declined, growth has come from Pentecostals, new independent evangelical churches, and Orthodox Christianity, with immigration a significant factor.
+The proportion of people identifying with non-Christian religions has also grown, with weighting towards younger age groups.
+According to the 2021 Census, 11% of the population identifies with a non-Christian religion.
+7% identify as Muslim, with a big diversity of types of Islam, reflecting origins and global trends.

-Given world events and this complex national background, issues relating directly or indirectly to religious and non-religious worldviews have a higher profile in Britain now than at any time in living memory.
+Given world events, and this complex national background, issues relating directly or indirectly to religious and non-religious worldviews continue to have a high profile in Britain.
 Too often the discourse is hijacked by hardliners or characterised by uninformed generalisations and dehumanising ‘us versus them’ narratives – the opposite of a humanist perspective.
 Dialogue can be a powerful enabler for people from diverse backgrounds directly to encounter and understand those with different views.
 Humanists have a constructive role to play in making that happen for the good of individuals and of wider society.

 A humanist in a dialogue listens carefully, advocates respectfully, and values the diversity of human experience and endeavour.
 They are curious but logical, patient but principled, objective but compassionate.